seven-hills-technology/seven-hills-technology.github.io/_posts/2019-08-19-observability-of-systems.md

  We’ve discussed what an observable system is, and taken a deeper look at some of the qualities of an observable system.
 Keeping these concepts in mind as you build out your next project or look to improve a current one, is a great step towards reducing the effort required to support production applications when they are behaving poorly.
 We’ll follow this post up with a look at our typical setup for building observable software.

- If you’d like to discuss observability in your organization, click the 'Schedule Now' button below for a free consultation on how you can improve your observability.
+ If you’d like to discuss observability in your organization, click the 'Schedule Now' button below or [contact us](/contact-us) for a free consultation on how you can improve your observability.

 **Check back soon for part 2!**